leoleo-de/leoleo-de/README.md

 "Why is it so beautiful on the rhine?"
 ;-)

+Do you really believe in nonsense or is there more to know about God and humanity and life ?

+Be surprised:
-Jesus loves to laugh and he has real answers to real life (and death) questions !
+Jesus loves to laugh, but he has also real answers to real life (and death) questions !